 Japan Eyes End to Face-to-Face Immigration Checks

-March 8, 2026·about 14 hours ago·via The Star
+March 8, 2026·21 days ago·via The Star

 Japan considers scrapping face-to-face migration checks amid a tourism surge, streamlining arrivals at its neon-lit gateways and serene temples.
 Tech-driven gates promise quicker entry to cherry blossoms, sushi havens, and mountain onsen retreats.
 Visitors prepare e-passes and biometrics for futuristic ease, unlocking more time for Tokyo's buzz or Kyoto's tranquility.
 This evolution heralds smoother journeys to Japan's harmonious blend of ancient allure and modern marvels.